Creating content that people want to share isn’t easy.

 But it has done well.

-Better than any other post on this site (aside from that one).
+Better than any other post on this site at that point (aside from the blogger study).

-So far the Domain Extensions Study post has gotten 329 social shares, plus backlinks from 30 sites.
-(That’s without doing link-building outreach for it — which I should definitely do.)
+The Domain Extensions Study post quickly received 329 social shares, plus attracted backlinks from 30 sites.

 And it took 1/5 of the time.